aditya345-coder/To-Do-List/README.md

 # To-Do List Manager

-A simple desktop application built with Java Swing that allows users to manage their daily tasks with persistent storage using SQLite database.
+A simple desktop application built with Java Swing that allows users to manage their daily tasks with persistent storage using H2 database.

 ## Project Summary

 This is a beginner-friendly GUI-based To-Do List application that demonstrates core Java programming concepts including Object-Oriented Programming, GUI development with Swing, and basic database operations.
-Users can add, view, remove, and mark tasks as completed, with all data being persistently stored in an SQLite database file.
+Users can add, view, remove, and mark tasks as completed, with all data being persistently stored in an H2 database file.

 ## Directory Structure